hiowenluke/testor/README.md

 ### 6. Before and after with scripts

-We can write some scripts under directory "test", and use them in "before" and "after".
+You can write some scripts under directory "test", and use them in "before" and "after".

 ```js
 module.exports = [